takuya/php-letencrypt-acme-dns/README.md

 Fiber used.
 To use Fiber php8.1 required.
 Fiber used in waiting dns update.
 ## Requirements
 To Check DNS TXT recoed updated.
-- This package requires `Outbound UDP/53 are opened`.
+- This package requires `Outbound UDP/53 are open`.

 ## Future Plan